 “More generally, I can assure the Deputy that, as a regulation, the GDPR is directly applicable and it did not require transposition into Irish law. … While Irish law must be interpreted in line with EU law to the extent that it is possible to do so, in case of conflict, EU law would prevail over any inconsistent domestic law in accordance with the principle of primacy of EU law.”

-There’s been a lot of confusion about what information people want.
-Nobody is proposing public access for all to every record.
+There’s a lot of confusion about what information people want.
+Nobody is proposing public access for all to every record which was collected by the Commission of Investigation.
 Nobody is suggesting that adopted people should be given the contact details of their parents.

 Information about the early part of their lives is what they want.
 They want to be able to own their own stories.